 Most clients share that just starting the process of therapy often makes them feel better as they view it as the first big step on their journey to self-improvement and personal goal achievement.

 The length of time you will work with your therapist will depend on your commitment, cost, involvement, and particular situation.
 There is no predetermined length of time you will attend therapy as each client is different and, as a result, so is each therapeutic relationship.
-Regardless of how long you attend sessions with your therapist, rest assured in knowing that your therapist will always encourage and support your journey towards bettering yourself and your situation.Want to learn more about the therapeutic process? on our contact page.
+Regardless of how long you attend sessions with your therapist, rest assured in knowing that your therapist will always encourage and support your journey towards bettering yourself and your situation.Want to learn more about the therapeutic process?
+Get in touch on our contact page.